 Meet Michelle, our Founder

-As the parent of a child with autism and a volunteer within the disability space, I’ve met too many young people struggling to make friends and find employment.
+As a neurodiverse family and through my advocacy and volunteer work within the autistic and mental health space, I’ve met too many young people struggling to make friends and find employment.

 Seeing my son suffer from loneliness and disconnection, I felt compelled to do something.
 I wanted to create an inclusive community that could safely facilitate tribe building and allow our kids to develop mutually supportive relationships.

 For the past 20 years, I’ve worked with teams across cultures, countries, and industries.
 As a Chief People Officer in tech and on the board of several not-for-profits, I saw the opportunity to leverage my expertise and industry connections to make this imagined space a reality.